Challenge lifetime gifts made before death

 What is a lifetime gift?

-A “lifetime gift” refers to an asset, money, or property that is given from one individual to another during the Deceased’s lifetime, as opposed to a bequest or legacy, which is transferred upon their death.
+A “lifetime gift” refers to an asset, money, or property that is given from one individual to another during an individual’s lifetime, as opposed to a bequest or legacy in a Will, which is transferred upon their death.

 What impact does a lifetime gift have?